pvrqualitasag/backuptools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of backuptools is to provide a set of bash utilities to do backups
+The goal of backuptools is to provide a set of bash utilities to do backups.
+Although the repository contains just a few bash-script, the R-package infrastructure is abused for convenience of documentation and deployment.

+The package website is available at: https://pvrqualitasag.github.io/backuptools

 ## Installation